edthedev/edthedev.github.io/slides/btaa.md

 ???

-+ 10k daily COVID tests delivered.
+What:
 + Emergency mobile app produces in 2 months.
++ Ultimately delivered 10k daily COVID tests in Champaign-Urbana - the highest in the country.
++ Custom AWS data pipeline - delivering to the Safer Illinois mobile app
++ 6 hour turn-around for results.

+Lessons:
-+ Investments paid off.
++ Illinois investments paid off.
-+ Recent investment in partnership with the Rokwire team.
+  + Partnership with the Rokwire team.
-+ Long term investments by security in the Illinois developer community.
+  + Long term investments by the security team in the Illinois developer community.
-+ Long term investments by IAM in the Illinois developer community.
+  + Long term investments by the Identity and Access Management team in the Illinois developer community.

 ---